 With all this information at hand, you can use the web to find the best proposal template and proposal creation software to make the process easier and more efficient.
 Or you can write it yourself following the sequence we give in this article.
 Most web options offer paid plans.
-But even their free trial periods or free parts are useful to give you a good idea.
+But even their free trial periods or free parts are useful to give you a clever idea.
 Examples are Better Proposals, Proposable and others.

 But as mentioned before, even without this helps from the Web, this post offers you an efficient method to write your own professional-looking proposals to send to your clients.

 Essential Rules to Follow:

 - Never play defence.
 You are there to help them.